 The ones we discuss here have specific cardiovascular benefits, including preventing heart disease, improving function and assisting in various daily tasks.
 Let’s take a look at the top vitamins for your heart.

 Vitamin K performs many important functions in your body.
-The most important function related to heart and circulatory health has to do with keeping calcium out of your bloodstream.
+The most important function related to heart and circulatory health has to do with keeping calcium out of your bloodstream, which makes it one of the most important heart vitamins.

 When calcium gets deposited or “stuck” inside the walls of your blood vessels, it causes them to harden, stiffen or “calcify”.
 Vascular calcification is a main component of heart disease.
 It causes increased blood pressure and also increases the risk of blood clots.
 Calcium can combine with cholesterol and other fats in the bloodstream.
 The arterial “plaques” described by doctors are partly composed of calcium.